 What Has Research Taught Us About Echolalia?

-Barry Prizant created the strength-based model of viewing autism and wholeheartedly believes in positive, person-centered interventions that teach new skills rather than reinforce a scripted answer.
+Barry Prizant created the strength-based model of viewing autism and wholeheartedly believes in positive, person-centered interventions that teach new skills rather than reinforce a scripted answer (typical in ABA therapy – which is highly controversial).

 In this article, he explained different possible functions of immediate echolalia and included clear examples of each.